GSA/piv-guides/pages/locally-trusted-ocsp.md

   * A common misunderstanding is viewing an OCSP check is the same thing as certificate validation--this is a _dangerous and completely inaccurate assumption_.
 The proper procedures for certificate path validation can be found in section 6 of [RFC 5280](https://www.ietf.org/rfc/rfc5280.txt), _Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List Profile_.

-These are examples of local <!-- When you say "local," are you referring to "local network configurations," as above, or do you mean "organizational"? -->risk decisions that must be carefully considered.
+These are examples of an agency's or organization's local risk decisions that must be carefully considered.
 Security best practices and sound risk decisions should always shape a deployment design for an OSCP Responder.

 ## Before you begin

 Before you begin, we recommend that you review the OCSP document series available from Microsoft TechNet:  [Implementing an OCSP Responder](https://blogs.technet.microsoft.com/askds/2009/06/24/implementing-an-ocsp-responder-part-i-introducing-ocsp/).
-Microsoft's document series includes supporting information that has been omitted from this OSCP Guide.
+Microsoft's document series includes supporting information that has been omitted from this OSCP guide.

 ### Prerequisites